As an Amazon Associate we earn from qualifying purchases.

 Exposure time affects the light information the sensor collects.
 It influences motion in a still image, meaning-it can freeze or motion blur in a still frame image.

 A slower shutter speed results in a long exposure, while a higher shutter speed creates a shorter one.
 In case of a longer exposure time, more light reaches the camera sensor.
 Even small tweaks to your shutter speed setting have a major effect on exposure value.
 A different shutter setting will dramatically change the look and feel of your photo.

 To freeze motion and avoid blurring, the minimum shutter speed must be faster than the movement in the natural scene.

 Photo credit: Photographypro.com

 What Is Shutter Speed Measured In?

 You can measure shutter speed in seconds.
 The shortest shutter speed can measure down to 1/4000 of a second, whereas the longest can count up to thirty seconds.

-It means a slow shutter speed shows blurry motion and captures more detail in dim scenes, while a faster shutter speed freezes motion in a still image but needs brighter light for full detail.
+It means a slow setting shows blurry motion and captures more detail in dim scenes, while a faster shutter freezes motion in a still image but needs brighter light for full detail.

 How to Read Shutter Speed

-Shutter speed numbers represent time in seconds or fractions of a second.
+Shutter speed numbers like the ones in the shutter speed chart, represent time in seconds or fractions of a second.